Arunima-Paul/Shield-Insurance_Performance-Analysis/README.md

 **3rd dashboard is of Age Group Analysis** → It explores customer age demographics, expected settlements and policy preferences to analyze product targeting.

-**Key Insights from the Shield Insurance General View Dashboard**
+**1. Key Insights from the Shield Insurance General View Dashboard**

 <img width="1513" height="816" alt="Dash_1a" src="https://github.com/user-attachments/assets/13ffa8a1-f343-4427-89b5-cd7240934294" />

 This dashboard gives an overview of the total performance, breakdowns by city and age and monthly trends.

-For Overall Business, Shield Insurance have generated a total revenue of 989.25 million rupees from 26,841 customers.
+For Overall Business, Shield Insurance have generated a total revenue of 989.25 million rupees from 26841 customers.

 - On a daily basis growth that is about 5.47 million in revenue and 148 new customers.